rahul7976/filament/README.md

 ### Disabling Java builds

-By default our build system will attempt to compile the Java bindings.
+By default, our build system will attempt to compile the Java bindings.
 If you wish to skip this compilation step simply pass the `-j` flag to `build.sh`:

 ```